EndPointCorp/end-point-blog/2018/10/07/Microsoft-Deployment-Toolkit-Customsettingini.html.md

 In Part 2, I will go over how to configure Microsoft Deployment Toolkit and build an customize OS install.

-Continue to - <A href=/blog/2018/09/12/Microsoft-Deployment-Toolkit-Initial-Configuration.html.md>Part 2 - MDT Initial Configuration Steps</a>
+**Continue to Next Article**- <A href=/blog/2018/09/12/Microsoft-Deployment-Toolkit-Initial-Configuration.html.md>Part 2 - MDT Initial Configuration Steps</a>

 #### Related Articles ####
-A href=/blog/2018/09/13/Microsoft-Deployment-Toolkit-Bootable-USB-Key.html.md>Part 3 - Microsoft Deployment Toolkit (MDT) - Create Customize Bootable USB Key using ISO Produced by MDT</a>
+<A href=/blog/2018/09/13/Microsoft-Deployment-Toolkit-Bootable-USB-Key.html.md>Part 3 - Microsoft Deployment Toolkit (MDT) - Create Customize Bootable USB Key using ISO Produced by MDT</a>

 <a href="http://renshollanders.nl/2013/02/mdt-2012-settings-for-fully-automated-lti-deployment-part-ii-customsettings-ini/">MDT 2012 Settings for fully automated LTI deployment, Part II: Customsettings.ini</a>